I have been lucky enough to visit Angkor Wat many times. As I have visited many times, I fully understand why Angkor Wat is worth visiting.

 What Was The Main Religion in Cambodia Before Buddhism?

 Before Buddhism was so prevalent in Cambodia, the main religion was Hinduism.
 In fact, Hinduism was the state religion of Cambodia for over 1000 years.
-The Angkor Wat temple complex in Siem Reap, Cambodia, was originally built as a Hindu temple.
+The Angkor Wat temple complex in Siem Reap, Cambodia, was initially built as a Hindu temple.

 You can learn more by reading What Was The Main Religion in Cambodia Before Buddhism? by clicking here.